Consumer medicine information

 Drug interaction studies conducted with nirmatrelvir/ritonavir.

-The effects of co-administration of Paxlovid with midazolam (CYP3A4 substrate) or dabigatran (P-gp substrate) on the midazolam and dabigatran AUC and Cmax, respectively, are summarised in Table 12.
+The effects of co-administration of Paxlovid with midazolam (CYP3A4 substrate), dabigatran (P-gp substrate), or rosuvastatin (OATP1B1 substrate) on the midazolam, dabigatran, and rosuvastatin AUCinf and Cmax, respectively, are summarised in Table 13.

 5.3 Preclinical Safety Data